-We are now publishing Lowell’s sixth slavery and human trafficking statement in accordance with section 54 of the Modern Slavery Act 2015 for the financial period 1 January 2021 to 31 December 2021.
-This statement sets out the work that we have undertaken to develop our systems and processes to increase transparency and eradicate the risk of modern slavery in our business and throughout our supply chains since we published our fifth modern slavery statement.
+We are now publishing Lowell’s seventh slavery and human trafficking statement in accordance with section 54 of the Modern Slavery Act 2015 for the financial period 1 January 2022 to 31 December 2022.
+This statement sets out the work that we have undertaken to develop our systems and processes to increase transparency and eradicate the risk of modern slavery in our business and throughout our supply chains since we published our sixth modern slavery statement.

 Our business is one of Europe’s largest credit management companies with a mission to make credit work better for all.

 We are comprised of a number of legal entities, some of which are authorised and supervised by regulatory bodies.
 We serve every part of the credit management value chain across a range of sectors.
 With combined expertise in debt purchase, litigation, business process outsourcing, credit management and e-commerce.